DPCS-team/DPCS/docs/Initial_research.md

 should not create new buckets for the same bug and condensing heuristics should not put two different bugs into one bucket.
 The idea is to classify the records as well as possible in order to save programmers time and maximize their effectiveness in debugging.

-Client­Side Bucketing (Labeling)
+Client¬Side Bucketing (Labeling)

 [FIG4]

 It is run on the client when an error report is generated.
 The goal is to produce an unique label based on local information that is likely to align with other reports caused by the same bug.
 In most cases, the only data sent to WER servers is a bucket label.

 Primary labeling heuristics generate a bucket label from faulting program, module and offset of the program counter within the module.
-For example, user­mode crashed are classified according to the parameters:
+For example, user¬mode crashed are classified according to the parameters:
 ● application name
 ● apllication version
 ● module name